xxradar/aws_tf_githubactions_demo/readme.md

 ### 3. AWS
 Access the AWS console [https://aws.amazon.com/console/](https://aws.amazon.com/console/) and login with the provided account ID and credentials.<br>
-(You can of course use you're own AWS access)
+(You can of course use your own AWS access)
+- Create a Cloud9 instance in `eu-west-3`.
+Just provide a name and accept the default settings.